+Also:

-Also, "the judicial remedies available for the protection of the interests stated in § 344 include a judgment or order
+The judicial remedies available for the protection of the interests stated in § 344 include a judgment or order

-- (a) awarding a sum of money due under the contract or as damages, - (b) requiring specific performance of a contract or enjoining its non-performance, - (c) requiring restoration of a specific thing to prevent unjust enrichment, - (d) awarding a sum of money to prevent unjust enrichment, - (e) declaring the rights of the parties, and - (f) enforcing an arbitration award."
+- (a) awarding a sum of money due under the contract or as damages, - (b) requiring specific performance of a contract or enjoining its non-performance, - (c) requiring restoration of a specific thing to prevent unjust enrichment, - (d) awarding a sum of money to prevent unjust enrichment, - (e) declaring the rights of the parties, and - (f) enforcing an arbitration award.

-The Uniform Commercial Code gives primacy to protection of the expectation interest.
-See UCC § 1-305(a) ("The remedies provided by [the Uniform Commercial Code] must be liberally administered to the end that the aggrieved party may be put in as good a position as if the other party had fully performed but neither consequential or special damages nor penal damages may be had except as specifically provided in [the Uniform Commercial Code] or by other rule of law").
+The Uniform Commercial Code (UCC) gives primacy to protection of the expectation interest.
+See UCC § 1-305(a) (2021-2022 ed.) ("The remedies provided by [the Uniform Commercial Code] must be liberally administered to the end that the aggrieved party may be put in as good a position as if the other party had fully performed but neither consequential or special damages nor penal damages may be had except as specifically provided in [the Uniform Commercial Code] or by other rule of law").

-As for circumstances in which return of data may be an appropriate remedy, see generally Restatement of the Law (Third), Restitution § 54.
+As for circumstances in which return of data may be an appropriate remedy, see generally Restatement of the Law Third, Restitution and Unjust Enrichment § 54 (AM.
+L. INST.
+2011).

 a.
 Remedies.
-With respect to data contracts, the Digital Content and Services Directive (DCSD, Directive (EU) 2019/770) provides for harmonized remedies for the failure to supply digital content or services, and the lack of conformity of digital content or services, in B2C contracts.
-If the trader has failed to supply, the consumer shall call upon the trader to supply the digital content or digital service without undue delay, or within an additional period of time, the consumer shall be entitled to terminate the contract (Article 13(1) DCSD).
+With respect to data contracts, the Digital Content and Services Directive (DCSD) (Directive (EU) 2019/770) provides for harmonized remedies for the failure to supply digital content or services, and the lack of conformity of digital content or services, in business-to-consumer (B2C) contracts.
+If the trader has failed to supply the digital content or digital service, the consumer shall call upon the trader to do so.
+If the trader then fails to supply the digital content or digital service without undue delay, or within an additional period of time, the consumer shall be entitled to terminate the contract (Article 13(1) DCSD).
 In the case of a lack of conformity of the digital content or services with the contract, the consumer shall be entitled to have the digital content or digital service brought into conformity, to receive a proportionate reduction in the price, or to terminate the contract (Article 14(1) DCSD).
-The consumer is primarily entitled to have the digital content or digital service brought into conformity, and only at a secondary stage to receive a proportionate reduction in the price, or to terminate the contract.
+The consumer is primarily entitled to have the digital content or digital service be brought into conformity, and only at a secondary stage to receive a proportionate price reduction, or to terminate the contract.

-With the DCSD and the Consumer Rights Directive (CRD, Directive 2011/83/EU as recently adapted by Directive (EU) 2019/2161) rules have been introduced also for the unwinding of a contract for the supply of digital content or services after the consumer's termination, in particular in cases where there is a lack of conformity with the contract.
-There is also a host of consumer-specific remedies in other sectors, such as for the sale of goods or for package holidays.
+With the DCSD and the Consumer Rights Directive (CRD) (Directive 2011/83/EU as recently adapted by Directive (EU) 2019/2161) rules have been introduced also for the unwinding of a contract for the supply of digital content or services after the consumer's termination, in particular in cases in which there is a lack of conformity with the contract.
+There are also a host of consumer-specific remedies in other sectors, such as for the sale of goods or for package holidays.